kuzzleio/kuzzle/doc/2/api/controllers/server/health-check/index.md

-Returns status of the different services.
+Returns the status of the different services.

 ---